PyNvVideoCodec 2.1

 Python modules to run Sample applicationsPyCUDA and PyTorch

-• Add the directory /usr/lib/wsl/lib to PATH environment variable, in case it is not added by default.
-This is required to include path for the WSL libraries.
+• Add the directory /usr/lib/wsl/lib to the PATH environment variable if it is not added by default.
+This is required to ensure the WSL libraries are included in the system path.

 Attention: